yunojuno/django-utm-tracker/README.md

 Django app for extracting and storing UTM tracking values.

+## Django support

+This package support Django 3.2+, and Python 3.7+

 ## Background

 This app has been designed to integrate the standard `utm_*` querystring